Commitment Gap via Correlation Gap: Introduction

 Our primary focus is the Costly Information Combinatorial Selection (CICS) problem, introduced by \cite{CCHS24} and \cite{BLW25}.
 In CICS, the algorithm is given a ground set of $n$ elements and seeks to select a feasible subset of maximum total value.\footnote{We focus primarily on the maximization version of the problem, although some of our results apply to the minimization version as well.
 See~\Cref{app:minimization} for a discussion of the minimization setting.} While the values of the elements are drawn independently from known distributions, their realizations are hidden and can only be uncovered through a sequence of costly information-gathering actions.
 The objective is to maximize the value of the selected subset minus the total cost of acquiring information.

+A motivating example is a hiring process in which each candidate has a stochastic value $v_i$.
+Assessments---resume reviews, interviews, tests---provide increasingly refined information about the values but consume resources.
+The company aims to maximize the value of the recruited candidates minus the total cost of gathering information along the way.
+For instance, it may screen resumes broadly and interview only a small subset.
+Feasibility constraints model hiring limitations: selecting up to $k$ candidates yields a uniform matroid, while recruiting for multiple projects with candidate–project compatibility corresponds to bipartite matching.

-A classical example of CICS is the {\bf Pandora’s Box} problem, in which each element is hidden in a box and the goal is to select a single item.
+An extensively studied special case of CICS is the {\bf Pandora’s Box} problem of \cite{W79}, in which each element is hidden in a box and the goal is to select a single item.
 Opening a box reveals its value at a fixed cost.
 This setting admits a simple optimal policy: boxes should be opened in a fixed order until a stopping condition is met, at which point the best observed item is selected.
-However, more general variants of CICS--where learning an element's value follows a Markov decision process (MDP)--are significantly more complex.
-In these settings, an algorithm must decide, based on the evolving joint state of the $n$ MDPs, whether to probe an element (and how), or to select one.
+However, more general variants of CICS---where learning an element's value follows a Markov decision process (MDP)---are significantly more complex.
+The algorithm must determine, based on the evolving joint state of the $n$ MDPs, whether and how to probe an element (e.g., review a resume or conduct an interview), or to select (hire) one.
 Because the joint state space is exponentially large, optimal algorithms do not necessarily admit succinct descriptions and are hard to compute even for special cases~\citep{FLL22}.
 As a result, prior work has focused on obtaining approximately optimal solutions using simpler algorithmic frameworks.

 One such framework is that of {\bf committing algorithms}, which fix all ``local'' probing actions in advance, before acquiring any information.
 Specifically, for each element $i$ and each possible state in its MDP, a committing algorithm specifies the next action to take if the algorithm chooses to probe that element.
 This commitment simplifies the global decision-making process: once local policies are fixed, the optimal interleaving of these decisions can be efficiently computed~\citep{GJSS19, CCHS24}.
-A natural question, then, is how much performance is lost by using a committing policy--a quantity known as the {\bf commitment gap}.
+A central question is the resulting loss in performance--a quantity known as the {\bf commitment gap}.